Marvel Cinematic Universe: Phase Four: Impact of the COVID-19 pandemic and further work

-In December 2020, Marvel Studios adjusted Thor: Love and Thunder and Black Panther II back in its schedule, to May 6 and July 8, 2022, respectively, and also announced Ant-Man and the Wasp: Quantumania and Fantastic Four were in development, along with the Disney+ series Secret Invasion, Ironheart, and Armor Wars (later changed to a film), The Guardians of the Galaxy Holiday Special, and the series of short films I Am Groot.
+In December 2020, Marvel Studios adjusted Thor: Love and Thunder and Black Panther II back in its schedule, to May 6 and July 8, 2022, respectively, and also announced Ant-Man and the Wasp: Quantumania and a Fantastic Four film were in development, along with the Disney+ miniseries Secret Invasion, Ironheart, and Armor Wars (later changed to a film), The Guardians of the Galaxy Holiday Special, and the series of short films I Am Groot.
 These new Disney+ series, plus Black Panther II, Captain Marvel 2 (later retitled The Marvels), Ant-Man and the Wasp: Quantumania, Guardians of the Galaxy Vol. 3, and Fantastic Four, were believed to be a part of Phase Four at this time.
+Feige had been pressured into including titles that were not close to being ready to announce, with some being significantly overhauled or delayed after the announcement.

 In March 2021, Disney moved Black Widow to July 2021 (taking the spot of Shang-Chi and the Legend of the Ten Rings), and announced that it would release simultaneously in theaters and on Disney+ with Premier Access.
 Shang-Chi and the Legend of the Ten Rings was moved to September 2021, with the intent for a theatrical-only release.
 In May, Marvel Studios announced the title for the Black Panther sequel as Black Panther: Wakanda Forever.
 Feige described the phase as being about "continuing in new ways and... leaving the Infinity Saga behind [for] a new beginning".
 By August 2021, a Halloween-themed television special for Disney+ was in development, reportedly centered on Werewolf by Night.
 In October 2021, Marvel Studios further adjusted Doctor Strange in the Multiverse of Madness, Thor: Love and Thunder, and Black Panther: Wakanda Forever to May 6, July 8, and November 11, 2022, respectively, because of production-related issues.